 While many English students are focused on the writing and editing aspects of publishing, Ben Suazo '14, who graduated Phi Beta Kappa, found his niche working with data and interpreting industry trends.

 Alum is SAT Insider

 Amanda Filchock ’15 grew up loving books, but was unsure how to channel her passion into a career.
-She was intrigued by Hofstra’s Publishing Studies Program and after graduating in 2015 was hired by The College Board, the not-for-profit organization that promotes college readiness and administers exams such as the SATs, PSATs and Advanced Placement tests.
+She was intrigued by Hofstra’s publishing studies program and after graduating in 2015 was hired by The College Board, the not-for-profit organization that promotes college readiness and administers exams such as the SATs, PSATs, and Advanced Placement tests.

 Praise for Professor's New Novel

-Hofstra University is home to the respected academic journal Twentieth-Century Literature (TCL), which publishes essays, reviews and awards the annual Andrew J. Kappel Prize in Literary Criticism.
+Hofstra University is home to the respected academic journal Twentieth-Century Literature (TCL), which publishes essays, and reviews and awards the annual Andrew J. Kappel Prize in Literary Criticism.
 Professor Lee Zimmerman serves as the publication's academic editor.

 Questions About Our Programs?

 English Department Office